Highway-Kebabbery/Job-Scraper/README.md

 ****Remember to get video of daily notification coming in and taking you to job site.
 ****Last two notifications (per-execution and daily) didn't take me to job site?
 Why no work anymore??

+DON'T FORGET TO CONFIGURE IT TO RUN ON WINDOWS ONLY FOR TESTING

 Learned:
 If there's too much HTML, you can't print all to the console.
 Save to a file to see it all.